mardelvalle/aqi-city-app/README.md

 Run to check unit tests.

+*For the following commands make sure that you are also running `npm start` in a separate tab
 ### `npx cypress run`

 Run to end to end tests.

-### `npx cypress open --e2e`
+### `npx cypress open`

 Opens a GUI way to run Cypress tests.
-You will be prompted to choose a browser to run the tests for and then given a list of Cypress test files (in this case only one) to run.
+You will be prompted to choose a type of testing.
+Choose E2e.
+And then prompted to choose a browser to run the tests for and then given a list of Cypress test files (in this case only one) to run.
 As soon as you click on the file the tests will run.

 ## Learn More